 The difference between Mosaic effect and Face off effect is that, with Mosaic you will be able to blur any area in the video clip and the area won't move around while your video plays, whereas with Face off, you will be able to cover moving faces.
 Here is how:

-Flash and Hold, also known as close-up or closeup, is often seen in TV series.
-With this technique, directors can show the tiny details, such as the expressions on the main character’s face, or some intricate activity within their hands, therefore to distinguish or focus on the major characters or scenes.
-With Wondershare Filmora, you don’t need any professional shooting lens to get this effect.
-Here is a detail guide on how to create closeups in Filmora:
+With this technique, directors can show the tiny details, such as the expressions on the main character's face, or some intricate activity within their hands, therefore to distinguish or focus on the major characters or scenes.
+With Wondershare Filmora, you don't need any professional shooting lens to get this effect.
+Here is a detail guide on how to create Freeze Frame in Filmora:

 1. Import your video file to the media library.